 The sight of those lilacs assured me I would adjust to this challenge and I could count on God to sustain me.
 This fellow mom acted on her heart’s impulse and through the simple gesture of clipping some lilacs from her garden, God used her to remind me that He had not forgotten me.
 Not only was He still in control, but He also heard the unspoken desires of my heart.

 God’s faithful love sustained me through many months of pain and worry, and for reasons I will never understand fully, He granted our family a modern day miracle.
-My son shows no signs of liver disease and leads the normal raucous life of the average ten-year-old.
+My son shows no signs of liver disease and leads a normal life.
 The doctors’ worst predictions never came to be, and I have never again missed a season of lilacs.
 God proved to me His grace is indeed sufficient and that no matter what I may face in this life He has promised never to leave me nor forsake me.

 This was the beginning of our journey in trusting God with everything.
 There is no greater miracle than receiving life and healing.
 My son has gone on to live a healthy life with doctors calling him “a miracle.”
 We vowed then that we would never stop believing God for amazing things and we’d never stop asking him for dreams and miracles!
 You can read more about our latest dream come true and I hope that our story helps you find inspiration for trusting God with every detail of your life. ~ Mary